 The Deccan Plateau

 In this picture is the city of Tamil Nadu in the Deccan Plateau.
 The Deccan Plateau is located in the southern part of the Indian subcontinent between the highlands of the Eastern and Western Ghats.
 The Deccan covers an area of several hundred thousand square miles.
-Most of the plateau lies at elevations 1,500 feet below sea level and is fairly flat.
+Most of the plateau lies at elevations 1,500 feet above sea level and is fairly flat.
 Great granite rocks and plateaus formed from hardened lava beds cover much of the plateau.
 These rocks are among the world's oldest, dating back over 600 million years.
-The hilly portion of the Deccan are covered with either sparse froest or short, scrubby vegetation.
+The hilly portion of the Deccan are covered with either sparse forest or short, scrubby vegetation.

 The Eastern and Western Ghats